 If you're interested in being a medical assistant, meet with a Sandburg academic advisor prior to registering and attend the required program orientation session.

-You must have healthcare provider CPR certification throughout the program, show proof of immunizations and required titers, TB test, physical examination, criminal background check and drug screen.
+You must have a healthcare provider CPR certification that is taken during the program and is good through the program.
+You must show proof of Hepatitis B immunization, MMR & Varicella immunizations and titers, Tdap, TB test, physical examination, criminal background check and 10-panel drug screen.

-Although the COVID-19 vaccination is not an admission requirement, most clinical sites require vaccination against COVID-19.
-Check with your program coordinator for more details.
+Although the flu vaccine and COVID-19 vaccines are not an admission requirement, some clinical sites require the flu and COVID-19 vaccinations.
+Please check with your program coordinator for more details.

 Findings on the criminal background check and drug screen may prevent entrance to the program, and findings on the physical examination and drug screen may prevent placement at the clinical sites.